PlasmaFAIR/intro_to_automation/2_packaging/README.md

 Virtual environments
 --------------------

-Virtual environments are a really useful tool for working on different projects.
-They allow you to install python packages without affecting your whole environment.
-This way, you can install incompatible versions of packages for different projects, for instance.
+We set up a virtual environment in Step 1 to make sure we had all of our dependencies installed.
 Virtual environments are also very useful for development.
 You can install an "editable" version of your package while you work on it in one virtual environment, and then install a fixed version in another environment to use for real work.

 1. Create a virtual environment with `python3 -m venv <name>` (I usually use the imaginative name "venv")